Ek Villain Returns

-The film was released theatrically on 29 July 2022 and opened to mixed reviews from critics and performed badly at the box office.
+Ek Villain Returns was released theatrically on 29 July 2022 to mixed reviews from critics and was a box office bomb.

 Plot

 A masked intruder barges into an apartment complex, where he attacks and kills a singer named Aarvi Malhotra.
-The cops, headed by ex-CBI officer and DCP Aditya Rathore, deduce that the attack was orchestrated by Gautam Mehra, who is the son of businessman Divesh Mehra, and arrest him.
+The cops, headed by ex-CBI officer and DCP Aditya Rathore, deduce that the attack was orchestrated by Gautam Mehra, who is the son of businessman Divesh Mehra, but his teammate, ACP V.K.
+Ganesan, a criminal psychology expert who has previously studied Aditya's last big case involving psychopath Rakesh Mahadkar, refuses to believe the matter is this simple, as the story goes into a flashback with an introduction to Gautam.

-Flashback: Gautam is a spoilt brat, who is berated by Divesh for having created a commotion at his ex-girlfriend Siya's wedding.
+Past: Gautam is a rich spoilt brat, who is berated by Divesh for having created a commotion at his ex-girlfriend Siya's wedding.
 The commotion video has been made into a rap song by singer Aarvi.
 Gautam is ousted from the business and his house.
-Pretending to be in love with her, he helps her scare away her rival Q/Kiran.
+Pretending to be in love with her, Gautam helps Aarvi scare away her rival Q/Kiran.
 Aarvi falls for Gautam and reveals that her biological father Balkrishnan Shastri, a popular singer, had an extramarital affair with her mother, but never accepted either of them.
-Her main goal is to make her father accept her as his daughter by becoming a famous singer and then reject him.
-Gautam leaks Aarvi's childhood photos, implying that he was out to get even with her for humiliating him, and Shastri publicly rejects his daughter.
-Aarvi is heartbroken.
-Three months after the breakup, when Gautam gets attacked by Siya's husband Aditya, and Aarvi takes care of him, he realizes his love for her.
-He pleads with her to give him a second chance, but Aarvi leaves him, albeit with a heavy heart.
+Her main goal is to make her father accept her as his daughter by becoming a famous singer and later reject him.
+Gautam leaks Aarvi's childhood photos, implying that he was out to get even with her for humiliating him.
+Shastri publicly rejects his daughter, where Aarvi gets heartbroken.
+Three months later, Gautam gets attacked by Siya's husband Aditya and Aarvi takes care of him, where he realizes his love for her.
+Gautam pleads with her to give him a second chance, but Aarvi leaves him with a heavy heart.

-Present: Gautam escapes from the cops.
+Present: Gautam gets arrested, but manages to escape from the cops.
 Ganesan surmises that Gautam hasn't killed Aarvi.
-The cops interrogate Bhairav Purohit, whom Aarvi had called from her phone, the day she was murdered, but he denies committing the crime and there is no evidence either.
-Ganesan determines a pattern, that the killer only targets young girls with one-sided lovers, after discovering that 18 girls have been murdered with a similar modus operandi in the past 6 months.
-The ensuing circumstances motivate Ganesan to conclude that Gautam is not the serial killer, and it is later revealed that the serial killer is, in fact, Bhairav; Gautam fights him but is unable to see his face, which allows Bhairav to escape.
+The cops interrogate Bhairav Purohit, whom Aarvi had called on the day she was murdered, but he denies committing the crime and there is no evidence either.
+Ganesan determines a pattern that the killer only targets young girls with one-sided lovers after discovering that 18 girls have been murdered with a similar modus operandi in the past 6 months.
+The ensuing circumstances motivate Ganesan to conclude that Gautam is not the serial killer, where it is later revealed that the serial killer is actually Bhairav; Gautam fights him but is unable to see his face, which allows Bhairav to escape.